COMPACT TEAM MEMBERS

 In 2007, Inv.
 Miller transferred to the Hueytown Police Department where she worked as an officer for 13 years.
 Inv.
 Miller also worked in Ridgeland, Mississippi for Ridgeland Police Department.

 Inv.
-Miller is a certified facilitator in Botvin Life Skills and INDEPTH/NOT Nicotine and Vape Dependence Cessation Programs.
+Miller is a certified facilitator in Botvin Life Skills and INDEPTH/NOT Nicotine and Vape Dependence Cessation Programs INDEPTH/NOT (Nicotine and Vape) Dependence Cessation Programs as well as Youth Mental Health First Aid.
 She also holds many prestigious certifications such as:

 Firearms Instructor